 Where to have brunch in Versailles?
 At Positive Café

-To learn more about this healthy address in Versailles that I tested in 2018, don’t hesitate to take a look at my specific article on this establishment!
+This beautiful spot is run by a charming couple, Odette and Tristan, and it is located just across from their canteen, which became too small and was the first organic juice bar in Versailles in 2015.
+To learn more about this healthy spot in Versailles that I tested in 2018, don’t hesitate to take a look at my specific article on this establishment!

 _

-To learn more about this upscale address that I tested in 2016, don’t hesitate to take a look at my specific article on this establishment!
+To learn more about this high-end address that I tested in 2016, don’t hesitate to take a look at my specific article on this establishment!

 _

-I hope that with all this, I have made you want to take a day trip to Versailles, and if you too have your favorite addresses to go out and visit in this Francilian town, don’t hesitate to share them in the comments!
+I hope that with all this, I have made you want to take a day trip to Versailles, and if you also have your own favorite spots for going out and visiting this Île-de-France city, don’t hesitate to share them in the comments!

-Find below all my articles on the Île-de-France region:
+Find all my articles on the Île-de-France region below:

 ⇒ All my articles on the Yvelines